-You are a first-year student if you wish to enroll at WCU to earn an undergraduate degree, and:
+You are considered a transfer student if you wish to enroll at WCU to earn an undergraduate degree, and:

-Because of the keen interest in attending WCU and the varied credentials of applicants, WCU has established more than one path to admission.
-Learn about four different admission paths for first-year students through First-year Admission Options.
+Transfer students vary greatly, especially in terms of the amount and type of credit attempted.
+WCU has established more than one path to admission.
+Learn about four different admission paths for transfer students through Transfer Pathways.

-What is considered in the admission decision?
-First-year Admission Requirements sheds light on factors that affect admission decisions and details Minimum Course Requirements (MCR) and other requirements that have been established by the UNC Board of Governors or WCU.
-Have you earned advanced or college credit?
-Are recommendations required or preferred?
-Can you submit an essay?
+What is required for admission consideration?
+Transfer Requirements sheds light on factors that affect admission decisions and details Minimum Course Requirements (MCR) and other requirements that have been established by the UNC Board of Governors or WCU.
+Do you have to submit a high school transcript?
+Do you have to send all college records or just the one from the last college attended?
 Check out the Records for Admission section to be sure that you submit all required records as well as supplemental information that best supports your application for admission.

-The admission process is competitive, so the more timely and comprehensive the submission of an application and supporting documentation, the greater chance of a favorable admission decision.
-When a prospective first-year student applies, he or she promptly will receive an acknowledgment letter (be sure to keep the letter as reference), the applicant’s best way to track his or her progress and status through the admission process is through Catamountportal.wcu.edu.
+The admission process is competitive so the more timely and comprehensive the submission of an application and supporting documentation, the greater chance of a favorable admission decision.
+When a prospective transfer student applies, he or she promptly will receive an acknowledgement letter (be sure to keep the letter as reference) that provides access information to myWCU (learn more below), the applicant’s best way to track his or her progress and status through the admission process.

 We hope you will visit.
-We hope you will apply if you have not done so already.
-We hope that you will return to these resources often as an applicant to guide you on your path to WCU.
+We hope you will apply, if you have not done so already.
+As an applicant, we hope that you will return to these resources often to guide you on your path to WCU.

-Shortly after you submit your application, you will receive a mailed letter of acknowledgment that it has been received by the Office of Admission.
-A week after your acknowledgment letter is sent you will receive an email providing instructions on how to activate your MyWCU account.
-Once activated, you will be able to log into MyWCU and track your application status through the My Application Status and To Do List section.
-This section will reflect all items which you are required or encouraged to go through the enrollment process.
+Shortly after you submit your application, you will receive a mailed letter of acknowledgement that it has been received by the Office of Admission.
+A week after your acknowledgement letter is sent you will receive an email providing instructions on how to activate your MyWCU account.
+Once activated, you will be able to log into MyWCU and track you application status through the My Application Status and To Do List section.
+This section will reflect all items which you are required or encouraged to do through the enrollment process.

 Admitted students can access and follow the online path through the enrollment process, submit deposits (tuition and housing) to reserve a space in the entering class, and submit orientation fees once registration for orientation is open.